[Chadwyck-Healey] 20th century American poems searchable by keyword, first line, author, genre, etc.

 [Oxford UP] Provides biographical information for over 19,000 people from all eras who have influenced and shaped American history and culture.
 Ranges in time from the earliest recorded European explorations to the very recent past.

-[ProQuest] Contains periodicals published between 1740 and 1940, including special interest and general magazines, literary and professional journals, children's and women's magazines and many other historically-significant periodicals.
+[ProQuest] Contains periodicals published between 1740 and 1940.
 Titles include Benjamin Franklin's General Magazine, the first American professional journals, and several consumer magazines still in publication, such as Vanity Fair, Harper's Magazine, and Ladies' Home Journal.

 [Adam Matthew] Provides access to source materials on the development of the American West.
 Contains a wide range of documents, including original manuscripts, ephemeral material (trade cards, wanted posters, photos, claim certificates, news-sheets etc), maps, and rare printed works.
 Topics covered include Native Americans, pioneers and homesteaders, mining, the Mormon Exodus, transportation, outlaws, the environment, and border issues.

-[AccuNet/AP] A primary source database from the Associated Press with photographs, audio sound bites, graphics, and text spanning more than 185 years.
+[AccuNet/AP] Associated Press (AP) collection with photographs, sound bites, graphics, and text spanning more than 185 years.

 [EBSCO] For the study of art and architecture, this resource provides full-text coverage of periodicals and books, as well as cover-to-cover indexing and abstracts for academic journals, magazines and trade publications and books.
 The Image Collection consists of over 63,000 images.